Max Muncy Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 20th in MLB.
+- The Reds have a 4.66 team ERA that ranks 25th among all league pitching staffs.

-- The Reds' 4.69 team ERA ranks 25th among all league pitching staffs.
+- Reds pitchers combine to give up 140 total home runs at a rate of 1.3 per game (fifth-most in the league).

-- Reds pitchers combine to give up the fifth-most home runs in baseball (138 total, 1.3 per game).
+- Ashcraft (5-7) gets the starting nod for the Reds in his 20th start of the season.
+He's put together a 5.64 ERA in 99 2/3 innings pitched, with 74 strikeouts.

-- In his last time out on Sunday, the right-hander threw four innings against the Arizona Diamondbacks, allowing three earned runs while surrendering eight hits.
+- The right-hander last appeared on Tuesday against the Milwaukee Brewers, when he went 5 1/3 innings, allowing two earned runs while giving up five hits.

-- The 29-year-old has amassed an ERA of 7.20, with 7.3 strikeouts per nine innings, in 17 games this season.
-Opponents have a .319 batting average against him.
+- In 19 games this season, the 25-year-old has amassed an ERA of 5.64, with 6.7 strikeouts per nine innings.
+Opponents are hitting .284 against him.

 © 2023 Data Skrive.
 All rights reserved.